Lemoncode/node-training/02 Mongo/05 Remove Documents/README.md

 # 05 Remove Documents

-In this sample we are going to
+In this sample we are going to implement some `database` business and create `queries` to `remove` documents.

 Summary steps: